MuckyRat/SharePoint-Server-UnlockSites/README.md

-# SharePoint 2019 Site Lock Script
+# SharePoint 2019 Site Unlock Script

 This PowerShell script cycles through all site collections within a specified SharePoint 2019 on-premises web application and removes any read only restrictions that are set.